Board of Trustees 2021

 Elected Parent Rep and Chair of the Board of Trustees

-I have had the privilege to serve on the Tauranga Waldorf School BoT as a parent representative for the last three years – the last few months as Chair.
+I have had the privilege to serve on the Tauranga Waldorf School BoT as a parent representative for the last five years – the last few years as Chair.
 By serving on the Board I feel fortunate to have been able to continue my own Waldorf journey and have enjoyed the opportunity to learn more about how our school (and state integrated schools in general) works and Waldorf education, while contributing the governance skills I bring.

 Trained as a Community Psychologist, my working life (through BayTrust – a local philanthropic Community Trust and my own business) involves providing consulting services, advice and support to organisations with strategic development, evaluation and performance measurement practices.